muhsan-javed/Music-App/README.md

 # Music-App

-### This is a weather app built using Kotlin programming language.
+### This is a Music app built using Kotlin programming language.
 The app uses the rapidapi.com Deezer API.

 # Dependencies
 The app uses the following dependencies: